 Prudential regulation

 In Switzerland, as in many other countries, the financial sector is one of the most strictly regulated areas of the economy.
-Banking and financial market regulation is key to the nation’s attractiveness as a location for financial services.
+Banking and financial market regulation is key to the nation’s appeal as a location for financial services.
+The SBA lobbies for attractive regulatory frameworks.

 Goals of banking regulation

-The primary aim of banking regulation is to protect individual bank customers – in particular creditors – and to safeguard and enhance the stability of the banking and financial system as a whole.
-Regulatory interventions can be preventive or “prudential” – limiting risks by, for example, setting capital requirements for banks – or curative, limiting damage through, for instance, depositor protection.
+The primary aim of banking regulation is to protect individual bank customers and the stability of the banking and financial system as a whole.
+The focus is therefore on protecting creditors and enhancing system stability.
+Regulatory interventions can be preventive or “prudential” – limiting risks by, for example, setting capital requirements for banks – or “curative”, limiting damage through, for instance, deposit insurance.
 The Swiss financial centre has an effective regime of both preventive and curative measures, making it one of the best regulated anywhere in the world.

 Organisation of banking regulation

 Banking and financial market regulation is implemented through a range of legal instruments.
 The fundamental principles are codified in federal legislation (such as the Banking Act and Financial Market Supervision Act), while the details are set out in Federal Council ordinances (such as the Banking Ordinance).
-In addition, there are ordinances and circulars issued by the Swiss Financial Market Supervisory Authority FINMA, as well as self-regulatory directives, guidelines and recommendations issued by the financial sector itself, in particular the Swiss Bankers Association.
+In addition, there are ordinances and circulars issued by the Swiss Financial Market Supervisory Authority FINMA, as well as self-regulatory guidelines and recommendations issued by the financial sector itself, in particular the Swiss Bankers Association.
 The body principally responsible for overseeing and monitoring individual institutions is FINMA, which functions as an independent federal regulatory authority.
-It commissions audit firms to carry out regulatory audits of banks on its behalf as part of a dual supervisory system.
+Under the dual supervisory system, audit firms carry out regulatory audits of banks as required by the Banking Act.
 Alongside this “microprudential” regulation at individual institution level, the Swiss National Bank (SNB) has specific powers of “macroprudential” regulation in relation to the system as a whole.
-These include the power to propose activating the countercyclical capital buffer.
+These include the right to propose activating the countercyclical capital buffer.

 Current developments